tcsenpai/mysides/README.md

 ## TLDR

-MySides scrapes the latest news from APNews and uses Perplexity AI APIs to summarize them into a concise, single-page format.
+MySides scrapes the latest news from various sources and uses Perplexity AI APIs to summarize them into a concise, single-page format.

 ## Perplexity AI?